openspace42/openNET.io/README.md

 Force: Checked
 Click Save and Apply

-3.2.05 You will now no longer be able to reach the router at 192.168.1.1.
+3.2.05.
+You will now no longer be able to reach the router at 192.168.1.1.
 Wait about 10 seconds while your computer gets a new IP address from the router.
 You should be able to access the router at the new WLAN IP Address (which you, of course, wrote down).
 Enter that into your broswer and log back in.

 <img src="https://static.wixstatic.com/media/d29986_062b018e3efd4efb8f6df1dad8180698~mv2.png/v1/fill/w_1020,h_697,al_c/d29986_062b018e3efd4efb8f6df1dad8180698~mv2.png" alt="" class="inline"/>

+3.3.00.
+(Section III: WiFi) Now go to Network > WiFi.
+Click the Edit button in the "SSID: OpenWRT" section: Make the following changes.

+3.3.01.
+Setting up the wireless radio and WLAN SSID.
+Nella sezione "Device Configuration":

+Conferma i seguenti valori nella riga "Operating frequency".
+Correggili nel caso non fossero come segue:

+Mode: N
+Channel: 11
+Width: 20 MHz

+3.3.02.
+Nella sezione "Interface Configuration" > "General Setup":

+ESSID: Scrivi "openNET.io" senza virgolette
+Mode: conferma che l'opzione selezionata nel menù a tendina sia "Access Point"
+Network: Uncheck "Mesh".
+Make sure only "LAN" is selected.

+3.3.03.
+Nella sezione "Interface Configuration" > "Wireless Security":

+Encryption: seleziona "WPA2-PSK" dal menù a tendina
+Cipher: seleziona "Force CCMP (AES)"
+Key: scrivi "Aurora42+" senza virgolette

+Click "Save and Apply."
+Click "Back to Overview"

 ----------------